 The folks who make VideoDownloader (see above) also make a PC-only desktop version that is more robust, which is called VDownloader, which allows you to download and convert to a variety of formats.
-You can learn how to use it by watching this video:

 Format Factory is a “multifunctional media converter” that allows for the conversion of previously downloaded videos (including .flv).

 MP4camtoAVI converts MP4 and MOV files to AVI so they can be played and read by Windows software.
 Easy to use, but here’s a tutorial from a former student:

 If you know of any other downloading and conversion applications that I should be aware of, please let me know in the comments and I’ll add them to this list.